Menu

 This year’s committees are:-

-• Each class from Reception to Yr 5 will elect a class member of Parliament.
+• Each class from Reception to Year 6 elects a class member of Parliament.

 Why do we need a School Parliament?